ichim/LeafletForBlazor-NuGet/RTM Nearby Points Tracking/Readme.md

          var analysis = realTimeMap.Geometric.Points.Analysis(item => true);

+Configuring the threshold that make event methods to fire:

+            analysis.nearby = new RealTimeMap.NearbyAnalysis()
+                {
+                    threshold = 30,
+                    unit = RealTimeMap.UnitOfMeasure.meters
+                };

 ## Points map appearance
 The points will be displayed with distinct symbols depending on the type property.
 There will be two distinct situations:
  - 1 the points are not close (distance > 30 m);